Rebecca Houze, Professor of Art and Design History at Northern Illinois University

 Anne-Marie Willis, Visiting Professor of Architecture and the Built Environment at the University of Adelaide, Australia

-Heather Wiltse, Design Researcher at Umeå University, Sweden
+Heather Wiltse, Associate Professor at Umeå University, Sweden

-Heather Wiltse (PhD) is currently a researcher at Umeå Institute of Design, Umeå University, Sweden.
-Her transdisciplinary research centers around trying to understand, articulate, and critique the role of digitally connected, responsive, and data-intensive things in experience and society in ways that can inform response-able design.
-Building on a background in informatics, human-computer interaction, design, and communication and culture, Heather's research focus currently sits primarily at the intersection of design studies and philosophy of technology.
-Her recent book Changing Things: The Future of Objects in a Digital World (with Johan Redström) investigates and articulates what has become of things as computational processes, dynamic networks, and contextual customisation now emerge as factors as important as form, function and material were for designing, using and understanding objects in the industrial age.
+Heather Wiltse, PhD, is currently Associate Professor in Design for the Data-Intensive Society at the Umeå Institute of Design, Umeå University, Sweden.
+Her transdisciplinary research centers around trying to understand, articulate and critique the role of digitally connected, responsive and data-intensive things in experience and society in ways that can inform response-able design.
+Building on a background in human-computer interaction, science and technology studies, design, and communication and culture, Heather's research focus is currently on doing design philosophy at the intersection of design theory and philosophy of technology.
+She is the co-editor, with Johan Redström, of Changing Things: The Future of Objects in a Digital World (Bloomsbury 2019) and editor of Relating to Things: Design, Technology and the Artificial (Bloomsbury, 2020).